The ultimate Kiteboarding Guide A-Z

 Remember that there are many complex weather systems such as venturi and thermals effects that cannot be predicted, such as in Paracas.

-If you are unsure how to read these graphs, speak to us and we will talk you through it.
+Dont worry if you are unsure how to read these graphs.
+You can speak to us and we will talk you through it.